Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Acknowledgements

 \section{Acknowledgements}

-T.B. acknowledges funding support from the Science and Engineering Research Board (SERB) (Anusandhan National Research Foundation (ANRF)), Government of India (Project No.~SRG/2022/000044), and the UGC-DAE Consortium for Scientific Research (CSR) (Project No.~CRS/2021-22/03/544), as well as the SEED Grant from RGIPT.
+T.B. acknowledges funding support from the Science and Engineering Research Board (SERB) (Anusandhan National Research Foundation (ANRF)), Government of India (Project No.~SRG/2022/000044).
 TB thanks the Science and Technology Facilities Council (STFC, UK) for providing neutron beam time on the WISH (proposal \#RB2368022, DOI: 10.5286/ISIS.E.RB2368022-1) and MARI (proposal \#RB2490022, DOI: 10.5286/ISIS.E.RB2490022-1) instruments at the ISIS Neutron and Muon Source.
-The corresponding raw data underlying this study can be accessed at the given DOI links.
 TB gratefully acknowledges financial support from the Department of Science and Technology, India, for access to the experimental facility at STFC and financial support to experiment with the DST-RAL project, and Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) for managing this funding as the Nodal Office.
-TB thanks the Oak Ridge National Laboratory (ORNL) for providing access to the computational facilities for machine-learning- based on phonon calculations.
-TB thanks the Central Instrumentation Facilities (CIF), RGIPT.
+TB thanks the Oak Ridge National Laboratory (ORNL) for providing access to the computational facilities for machine-learning- based phonon calculations.
 Computational analysis of spin-wave dispersions using SpinW was carried out with support from the MATLAB academic license at RGIPT.
-M.B.
-S. acknowledge support from the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Scientific User Facilities Division.
+M.B.S. acknowledge support from the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Scientific User Facilities Division.
 D.T.A. acknowledges EPSRC UK (Grant Ref: EP/W00562X/1) for funding.
 J.S. would like to thank SERB, DST-India, for the Ramanujan Fellowship (Grant No. RJF/2019/000046).
-M.K. thanks the University Grants Commission (UGC), India, for the research fellowship.